Kritdakorn/kitdagron.chu/index.md

 ### Education
 #### Winitsuksa 2014-2020
-Korn graduated from high school from the university.
-He graduated in science and mathematics.
+Korn graduated from high school in 2020.
+He graduated in Science and Mathematics.
 #### Thammasat University Aug, 2021
 Studying at Thammasat University Interdisciplinary College, Data Science and Innovation Program